ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

     - Census, Household Surveys, WIC, Taxes (both), SSA
     - 1%
     - 0.1
-    - Nicknames, OCR, phonetic, typographic, fake names
+    - Nicknames, OCR, phonetic, typographic, fake names, missing data
     -
   * - Middle Initial
     - Census, Household Surveys, WIC, Taxes (both), SSA
     - 1%
     - 0.1
-    - OCR, phonetic, typographic
+    - OCR, phonetic, typographic, missing data
     -
   * - Last Name
     - Census, Household Surveys, WIC, Taxes (both), SSA
     - 1%
     - 0.1
-    - OCR, phonetic, typographic, fake names
+    - OCR, phonetic, typographic, fake names, missing data
     - The list of fake names will be different than the first names
   * - Age
     - Census, Household Surveys, WIC, Taxes (both), SSA
     - 1%
     - 0.1
-    - Copy from within Household, Numeric miswriting
+    - Copy from within Household, Numeric miswriting, missing data
     -
   * - Date of Birth
     - Census, Household Surveys, WIC, Taxes (both), SSA
     - 1%
     - 0.1
-    - Copy from within Household, Numeric miswriting, swap month and day
+    - Copy from within Household, Numeric miswriting, swap month and day, missing data
     -
   * - Street Number for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)
     - 1%
     - 0.1
-    - Numeric miswriting
+    - Numeric miswriting, missing data
     - Noise for all types of addresses will work in the same way
   * - Street Name for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)
     - 1%
     - 0.1
-    - OCR, phonetic, typographic
+    - OCR, phonetic, typographic, missing data
     - Noise for all types of addresses will work in the same way
   * - Unit Number for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)
     - 1%
     - 0.1
-    - Numeric miswriting
+    - Numeric miswriting, missing data
     - Noise for all types of addresses will work in the same way
   * - PO Box for Mailing Address
     - Census, Household Surveys, WIC, Taxes (both)
     - 1%
     - 0.1
-    - Numeric miswriting
+    - Numeric miswriting, missing data
     -
   * - City Name for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)
     - 1%
     - 0.1
-    - OCR, phonetic, typographic
+    - OCR, phonetic, typographic, missing data
     - Noise for all types of addresses will work in the same way
   * - State for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)
     - 1%
     - N/A
-    - Incorrect Select
+    - Incorrect Select, missing data
     - Noise for all types of addresses will work in the same way
   * - Zip Code
     - Census, Household Surveys, WIC, Taxes (both)
     - 1%
     - 0.1
-    - Numeric miswriting
+    - Numeric miswriting, missing data
     - Applies to home, mailing, and employer addresses
   * - Relationship to head of household
     - Census
     - 1%
     - N/A
-    - Incorrect select
+    - Incorrect select, missing data
     -
   * - Sex
     - Census, Household Surveys, WIC
     - 1%
     - N/A
-    - Incorrect select
+    - Incorrect select, missing data
     -
   * - Race/Ethnicity
     - Census, WIC
     - 1%
     - N/A
-    - Incorrect select
+    - Incorrect select, missing data
     -
   * - SSN
     - Taxes (both), SSA
     - 1%
     - 0.1
-    - "Borrowed" SSN, Copy from within Household, Numeric miswriting
+    - "Borrowed" SSN, Copy from within Household, Numeric miswriting, missing data
     - Note that not all types of noise apply to all observers, details below
   * - ITIN
     - Taxes 1040
     - 1%
     - 0.1
-    - Copy from within Household, Numeric miswriting
+    - Copy from within Household, Numeric miswriting, missing data
     - Note that not all types of noise apply to all observers
   * - Income / Wages
     - Taxes (both)
     - 1%
     - 0.1
-    - Numeric miswriting
+    - Numeric miswriting, missing data
     - Note that wages and income are on separate tax forms and noise is applied to each separately
   * - Employer ID
     - Taxes (both)
     - 1%
     - 0.1
-    - Numeric miswriting
+    - Numeric miswriting, missing data
     -
   * - Employer Name
     - Taxes (both)
     - 1%
     - 0.1
-    - OCR, typographic
+    - OCR, typographic, missing data
     -
   * - Type of Tax Form
     - Taxes (both)
     - 1%
     - N/A
-    - Incorrect select
+    - Incorrect select, missing data
     -
   * - Type of SSA Event
     - SSA
     - 1%
     - N/A
-    - Incorrect select
+    - Incorrect select, missing data
     -
   * - Date of SSA Event
     - SSA
     - 1%
     - N/A
-    - Numeric miswriting, month and day swap
+    - Numeric miswriting, month and day swap, missing data
     -

 The below section further describes types of noise including any code